^

 Alternative drugs

-Sepsis developed in out-of-hospital settings
+Sepsis developed in the community setting

-Amoxicillin / clavulanate (sulbactam) ± aminoglycoside
+Amoxicillin/clavulanate (sulbactam) ± aminoglycoside

 Ciprofloxacin +